michaelklishin/quartzite/README.md

 # Quarzite, a thin Clojure layer on top the Quartz Scheduler

-Quarzite is a powerful Clojure scheduling library built on top the [Quartz Scheduler](http://quartz-scheduler.org/).
+Quartzite is a powerful Clojure scheduling library built on top the [Quartz Scheduler](http://quartz-scheduler.org/).

 ## Project goals